OGN User Guide

 Internal State

 In addition to having state attributes you may also need to maintain state information that is not representable as a set of attributes; e.g. binary data, arbitrary C++ structures, etc. Per-node internal state is the mechanism that accommodates this need.
+It is possible to have state which is per-instance of an authored node as well as shared.

 The approach is slightly different in C++ and Python but the intent is the same.
 The internal state data is a node-managed piece of data that persists on the node from one evaluation to the next (though not across file load and save).